 There are few things we love better than that moment when you have to throw a book across the room because the plot twist was so good.
 It’s that ‘I can’t believe that just happened’, ‘oh my God it makes so much sense now’, ‘I am mind blown’ moment that makes us fall in love with reading all over again.

 But there are a lot of things that go into a truly mind bendingly good plot twist; It has to make sense – the authors can’t just throw in a twist for pure shock factor – it has to make sense when you reread the book with the knowledge you have now.
 It also has to make you rethink everything you think you know about the plot, the characters and world that the book is set in.
-And lastly, it needs to make you actually exclaim ‘OH MY GOD’ out loud – and we’ve lined up a few books for you to try out this summer that does exactly that:
+And lastly, it needs to make you actually exclaim ‘OH MY GOD’ out loud – and we’ve lined up a few books for you to try out this autumn that does exactly that:

 ‘Never Let Me Go’ Kazuo Ishiguro

 I wasn’t right for days after this book.
 It keeps you guessing almost right up to the end and will have your stomach dropping out from under you.
 Probably one of the best twists ever written in my opinion.

 Hailsham seems like a pleasant English boarding school, far from the influences of the city.
 Its students are well tended and supported, trained in art and literature, and become just the sort of people the world wants them to be.
 But curiously, they are taught nothing of the outside world and are allowed little contact with it.

 Within the grounds of Hailsham, Kathy grows from schoolgirl to young woman, but it’s only when she and her friends Ruth and Tommy leave the safe grounds of the school (as they always knew they would) that they realize the full truth of what Hailsham is.